shadow/shadow/docs/migrating_from_1x.md

 option to use the Shadow 1.x working directory, but this is an experimental option and may be removed in the future.

-### Converting a topology file to the Shadow 2.0 format
+### Converting a network graph file to the Shadow 2.0 format

-The following will create a new topology file `my-shadow-topology.gml`.
+The following will create a new network graph file `my-shadow-topology.gml`.

 ```bash
 shadow/src/tools/convert_legacy_topology.py my-shadow-topology.graphml.xml > my-shadow-topology.gml